 I am hopeful that strong local networks can join up with others to develop a powerful coalition of shared values.
 For example, I see so many parallels in what the SlowFood movement is trying to achieve with what those of us with passion for retaining healthy wildlife populations – they are complementary movements and combined I think there is a great opportunity to retain nature and culture.

 Tony Charters in his interview mentioned that, fortunately, the consumer is becoming more knowledgeable about sustainability.
 Does this match your experience?
 How important are sustainability credentials for the success of a tour business nowadays?

-I would like to say I can see great commercial benefit from a market demand perspective, but it is difficult to see this in action.
-It is quite market dependent – and within markets there is often polarisation.
-For some, sustainability is very important and for others it is less of a factor, if at all relevant for their decision-making.
+I would like to say I can see great commercial benefits from a market demand perspective, but it is difficult to see this in action.
+It is quite market dependent – and within markets, there is often polarisation.
+For some, sustainability is very important and for others, it is less of a factor, if at all relevant for their decision-making.

 My presentation, which always includes mention of our Advanced Ecotourism Accreditation, was suddenly the source of much interest and probing as to what stands behind it.
 So there are positive signs!

 What role does sustainability play for the small group and private wildlife tours which you offer through your company, Exceptional Kangaroo Island?

 Sustainability is at the core of what we do – but of course, there are tensions.
 It would be far more environmentally responsible to walk or ride bicycles, or travel in much larger vehicles.
 However, larger groups are incompatible with the immersive wildlife experience.

 When discussing sustainability it is useful to identify issues in 5 key areas – all of which are vital and work hand-in-hand.